get-convex/turbo-expo-nextjs-clerk-convex-monorepo/README.md

 - [x] Add auth to mobile app
 - [x] Migrate mobile app to TypeScript
 - [x] Add all functionality to mobile app
-- [ ] Add all functionality to web app
+- [x] Add all functionality to web app
+- [x] Test search functionality on both
 - [ ] Review all the code
 - [ ] [Maybe] Figure out how to grab env vars for Next.js app from .env
 - [ ] [Maybe] Add email verification to mobile app